 Motorcoach and boat transportation links the campground with all Walt Disney World Resort areas.

 Disney World Resorts in Epcot Area

 Disney World Resorts in the Epcot area give you good access to both Epcot and Hollywood Studios.
 Resorts are in a range of budgets.

 This value-priced resort features lodge buildings and furnishings inspired by the 1950s, 60s, 70s, 80s and 90s pop culture.
 There are a massive 2880 rooms at the resort which initially opened in 2003.

 Recreation includes three pools, a kiddie pool, the traditional Disney souvenir shop and the Pop Jet Playground.
 Everything Pop food court area provides on-site counter service meals.

 Disney’s Caribbean Beach Resort

-Transportation to theme parks available by motor coach & eventually the new Disney World Skyliner Transportation System.
+Transportation to theme parks available by motor coach & in 2019 by the Disney World Skyliner Transportation System.

 Disney’s Yacht Club Resort